codebank-jo/ZeroBiteAI/README.md

    python app.py
    ```

-## Usage Guidelines
+4. **Access the dashboard:**

-- Open your web browser and navigate to the provided local URL (e.g., `http://127.0.0.1:7860/inventory`, `/menu`, `/sales`, `/leftover`, `/salesdetails`, or `/testdata`) to access the dashboard.
+   Open your browser and navigate to the local URL displayed in the terminal (e.g., `http://127.0.0.1:7860`).

+## Usage

-- Use the sidebar to switch between Inventory List, Menu List, Sales Report, Sales Details, Leftover Report, and Test Data Generator.
+- **Navigation:** Use the sidebar to switch between Inventory, Menu, Sales, Sales Details, Leftover, and Test Data Generator pages.
-- Use the filter box to search by material/type (inventory), menu item/type (menu), menu item/reason (leftover), or menu item (sales details).
-- Use the date filter and page number control to navigate through paginated data.
+- **Filtering & Search:** Filter and search by material/type, menu item/type, reason, or date as appropriate.
+- **Pagination & Date Filters:** Browse data using pagination and date filters.
-- Click "Refresh Data" to reload the latest data from the JSON files.
+- **Refresh Data:** Click "Refresh Data" to reload from JSON files.
-- Menu items display image thumbnails and prices in GBP.
+- **Menu Items:** View image thumbnails and GBP prices for menu items.
-- The Leftover Report page provides:
-  - A table of food waste/leftover items with pagination and filtering.
+- **Leftover Report:** Analyze food waste with tables, bar charts, and line charts.
-  - Graphs for loss per menu item (bar chart) and loss by date (line chart), displayed side by side and using the full width of the page.
-- The Sales Details page provides:
-  - A table of sales transactions with pagination, filtering, and date selection.
+- **Sales Details:** View sales trends with tables, filters, and trend graphs.
-  - A trend graph showing quantity sold per item by date (full width).
-- The Test Data Generator page allows you to generate random sales data for 1–90 days, based on your menu items and their available stock.
+- **Test Data Generator:** Generate random sales data for 1–90 days based on menu and stock.

-## Features
+## Key Features

-- Real-time visualization of inventory, menu, sales, and food waste data.
+- **Real-Time Data Visualization:** Monitor inventory, menu, sales, and food waste in real time.
-- Filtering and pagination for easy navigation.
+- **Interactive Analytics:** Use filtering, pagination, and search for detailed insights.
-- Image preview for menu items.
-- Food waste analytics with interactive graphs (dark theme).
+- **Graphical Reports:** Visualize food waste and sales trends with interactive charts.
-- Sales details analytics with trend graph.
-- Test data generator for sales data.
+- **Test Data Generation:** Simulate sales data for testing and analysis.
-- User-friendly interface powered by Gradio and FastAPI.
+- **User-Friendly Interface:** Built with Gradio and FastAPI for a seamless experience.
-- Modular layout with navbar (with logo, profile, logout), sidebar, and footer.
-- Clean navigation URLs (`/inventory`, `/menu`, `/sales`, `/salesdetails`, `/leftover`, `/testdata`).
-- Custom favicon using the ZeroBite AI logo.
+- **Modular Design:** Includes a navbar, sidebar, and footer for easy navigation.
+- **Custom Branding:** Features a custom favicon and clean URLs for all pages.

 ## Public Access

-To share your dashboard publicly, use a tunneling tool like [ngrok](https://ngrok.com/) or [cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/installation/):
+To share your dashboard publicly, use a tunneling tool such as [ngrok](https://ngrok.com/) or [cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/installation/):

 ```sh
 ngrok http 7860